Max-Meldrum/triest/README.md

 # TRIÈST

-An implementation of TRIÈST-BASE in Scala.
+An implementation of TRIÈST-BASE and TRIÈST-IMPR in Scala using Apache Flink.
 Only supports undirected graphs.

 References used: